jeepinbird/second-brain/docs/project_requirements_document.md

 ## 4. System Architecture

 ### 4.1 Overview
-A containerized web application consisting of a Go backend API, a Svelte frontend, a DuckDB database, and integration with a local Ollama service.
+A containerized web application consisting of a Python FastAPI backend, a Svelte frontend, SQLite and ChromaDB for data storage, and integration with a local Ollama service.
 Communication follows a standard client-server REST API pattern.

 ```mermaid
 graph LR